huwb/jitternator/README.md

 The static can be switched on at run time by setting a breakpoint and then poking a value in through the debugger (in VS mouse over doPrint and click the Pin, then set the value to 0 or 1 to turn it on and off).

 Copy paste the output onto an Excel spreadsheet, select the time and value columns, and insert an **X Y (Scatter)** chart.
-Be sure to use this type, not a Line which won't use the timestamps from the data.
+Be sure to use this type, not a Line chart which won't use the timestamps from the data.

 In the left plot below, there is a long frame around 0.5s, but an incorrect dt is being used and a discontinuity appears in the plot as a step.
 The right hand side shows the correct result - the trajectory is continuous and smooth despite the long frame.